Olympian Anthony Adam: Plot

 Antony Varghese Chakkummoottil is a police officer and a former Olympian who has participated in the discus throw competition.
-He is sent to a school as a physical trainer for undercover operation on government's recommendation.
+He is sent to a school as a physical director for undercover operation on government's recommendation.
 His task is to get details about an international criminal Roy Mamman alias Lawrence Luther who is behind the terrorist attacks in the city by identifying the criminal's child who is studying in that school.

 During his investigation he meets Angel Mary, a teacher with temper issues, and attracts her animosity.
 Antony discovers that Angel is estranged from her husband, who turned out to be a drug addict, since the day after their wedding.
 Later Antony and Angel Mary fall in love with each other.

 He finds out Luther's daughter Rose by accident.
 He makes the school principal Susan call Luther saying that Rose is afflicted with rabies after a dog bite.
 Luther rushes to see Rose, falling for the trap that Antony has set for him.

 Soundtrack

-The music was by Ouseppachan and the lyrics were by Gireesh Puthenchery.
+The music was by Ouseppachan, and the lyrics were by Gireesh Puthenchery.
 The lyrics for the song "Peppara Perapera" are taken from Arundhati Roy's novel The God of Small Things.